ccassar/raft/README.md

 Lots to go, but do come inside and have a look.

-Done so far:
+Completed so far:

  - General package infra: gRPC client and server setup, logging, metrics, UT
  - Leadership election
  - Log replication
+ - basic metrics export

 Todo next:

- - election: only basic testing so far; extend scenarios covered
- - replication: basic and extended testing
+ - election: performance and negative testing; more functional testing around recovery
  - graceful handover on leader before shutdown
+ - refactor TestLogReplication()
+ - errors/utilisation/saturation metrics
+ - deploy with helm chart and prometheus grafana dashboard on gke

 Target is to, eventually, cover all of Raft including cluster membership extensions, log compaction, exactly-once guarantees to clients and, beyond Raft, to bring Byzantine fault tolerance via Tangaroa.